CamiloGTR/awesome-software-for-students/README.md

 * [Draw.io](https://www.draw.io/): A free online diagram software for making flowcharts, process diagrams, org charts, UML, ER and network diagrams

 ## Screen Recorder
-* [OBS](https://obsproject.com/): Free and open source software for video recording and live streaming
+* [OBS](https://obsproject.com/): Free and open source software for video recording and live streaming.
+* [SimpleScreenRecorder](http://www.maartenbaert.be/simplescreenrecorder/) - Highly customisable screencasting program for linux.

 ## Chat
 * [Slack](https://slack.com/): It's a cloud-based set of proprietary team collaboration tools and services.
 Very popular among different workspaces.
 * [Hangout]()
+* [Jitsi](https://jitsi.org/jitsi-meet/): Secure video conferencing and desktop sharing using WebRTC.
 * [Discord](https://discordapp.com/): Discord is a proprietary freeware VoIP application and digital distribution platform.
-Formally, it's intended to videogames communities however there are many communities to learn different subjects.
+Formally, it was intended to the videogaming community however there are many groups in different servers to learn or practice many subjects.
+* [Ring](https://ring.cx/): Telephone, teleconferencing, and media sharing through a distributed service.
+* Telegram
+* [Signal](https://www.whispersystems.org/): Private messaging and calling for desktop, Android, and iOS.
+* Whatsapp

 ## Flashcards

 ## File Management
 * [Space Sniffer](http://www.uderzo.it/main_products/space_sniffer/): SpaceSniffer is a free application that lets you understand how folders and files are structured on your disks.
-By using a Treemap visualization layout, you have immediate perception of where big folders and files are placed on your device
+By using a Treemap visualization layout, you have immediate perception of where big folders and files are placed on your device.
+* 7-Zip
+* Peazip
+* FileZilla

 ## Presentations

 ## Organization Tools

 ## Email & Web
-* [Thunderbird](https://www.thunderbird.net): a free email application that's easy to set up and customize
+* [Thunderbird](https://www.thunderbird.net): a free email application that's easy to set up and customize.
+* Firefox - Web browser with a large collection of add-ons available.
+It is backed by Mozilla, a non-profit organization that supports innovation, freedom, and an open Web.

 ## Passwords
 * [Keepass](https://keepass.info/): KeePass is a free open source password manager, which helps you to manage your passwords in a secure way.
 You can put all your passwords in one database, which is locked with one master key or a key file.